Anshuman-Roy-22/pd-envtox/README.md

 - `scripts/03a_fetch_gse187012_meta.R`

-Not part of the canonical runnable pipeline:
+Not part of the runnable pipeline:

 - `scripts/09_permutation_test_candidate20.R`

 That file is a deprecated guard script kept only so older notes do not silently run stale logic.
+Not implementable.

 ## Tracked inputs and outputs